slyboots/trashposter/docs/TOS.md

 -  You may not use our trademarks without our prior written consent.

 ## 9. Privacy and Data
--  Our collection and use of personal data are described in our Privacy Policy [link].
+-  Our collection and use of personal data are described in our [Privacy Policy](https://slyboots.github.io/trashposter/PP).
 By using the App, you consent to our data practices.
 -  We may process account information, video files, captions, analytics, and TikTok tokens/permissions to provide the App.
 -  You acknowledge that TikTok processes your data under its own policies; we do not control TikTok’s data practices.